timziebart/global-structures-enso-volcanoes/README.md

 ## Python & Dependencies

-The Code was developed and run using `Python 3.6.1`.
+The Code was developed on an `64bit Ubuntu 16.04 LTS` using `Python 3.6.1`.
 Furthermore, the following additional Python packages are necessary.
 The version numbers correspond to the ones I used during the development.

 * `numpy 1.12.1`
 * `scipy 0.19.0`